NethServer/docs/README.rst

 Use semantic markup whenever possible.
-Recommended markups are:
+Recommended RST roles are:

 * guilabel
 * file
 * command
 * menuselection

-Remember to emphasize system object with *:dnf:*, only the first time you mention them inside a section.
+Remember to emphasize system object with *:dfn:*, only the first time you mention them inside a section.
 For example if you are naming a system user::

  The :dfn:`admin` user is mighty powerful.